William-Blackie/extractive_Skip-Thought_summariser/README.md

 MKL_THREADING_LAYER=GNU
 ```

-Anaconda
+## Anaconda
 Open the terminal and follow the bellow instructions.

-make sure you are in the root of the cloned repo.
+Navigate to the root of the cloned project and run to create a conda environment for the project:
 ```
-  conda env create -n skip_env -f environment.yml
+  conda env create -n skippy_env -f package-list.txt
 ```

 Activate your environment:
 ```
-  conda activate skip_env
+  conda activate skippy_env
 ```